 - Lighting: Want to improve your lighting?
 Consider purchasing a ring light from Amazon.

-Get some additional virtual event tips from these members of The Bash:
+Get some additional virtual event tips from these vendors on The Bash: